Feature

 TL;DR

 Join from Today or capture external Zoom, Teams, and Meet calls without switching tools.
 During the call, extract outcomes as you talk.
-When the meeting ends, AI turns the conversation into notes, tasks, decisions, and artifacts, all reviewed as proposals before anything changes.
+When the meeting ends, AI turns the conversation into docs, tasks, decisions, and artifacts, all reviewed as proposals before anything changes.

 Setting up a meeting